LakeClean/Thesis/README.md

 #############################################################
 The scripts for analysing seismic data are divided into two folders astro_seis1 and astro_seis2, for either data with signal from both stars or only from one (astro_seis1).
+Note that the double seismic stars have not been analyses yet